| May 4, 2020 | Lifestyle

 As CBD and industrial hemp products are legal at the federal level, you are permitted to travel with them.
 That said, we need to make a special note about hemp flower in particular.

 If you are traveling with raw hemp flower, you’ll need to understand that, if you are caught with it, there’s an excellent chance that law enforcement will believe it is cannabis regardless of what you have to say.
-Quality organic hemp flower (like the strains from Canna Comforts) is visually and olfactory indistinguishable from cannabis flower (Lifter strain shown in image below) so it will take laboratory testing to prove it’s legal.
+Quality organic hemp flower (like the strains from Canna Comforts) is visually and olfactory indistinguishable from cannabis flower (Lifter strain is good example of a legal high-CBD strain) so it will take laboratory testing to prove it’s legal.

 While the legality of the buds can be determined through laboratory testing, you may be stuck somewhere until your name is cleared — not ideal!
 For this reason, it might be best to stick to CBD vape pens while traveling for the time being.